udacity/CarND-Term1-Starter-Kit/README.md

          - Windows (CPU)
      - pros:
          - more straight-forward to use
+         - older technology
-         - older technology, more community support (stack exchange, etc)
+             - more community support (stack exchange, etc)
          - more heavily adopted
      - cons:
          - no GPU support in this project